PedroJSilva2001/feup-els-raccoons/README.md

 ```

 ## What's Next
-- Finishing the operations
-    - groupby
-      - joins
-      - std, var,...
-- Wrap up the  NFT (mainly for XML)
+- Improved algorithms (and table representation) for complex operations (i.e join, groupBy).
-- Lazy evaluation for table cascades
+- More customization for table exporters.
-- Improved error and warning reporting
+- More operations (i.e addRow and addColumn).
-- Create our language with our own syntax
-- Documenting the language
-- Syntax highlighting
-- Linting
-- Code auto-completion
-- A runtime for simple REPL
+- Let the user pass variables containing strings (column names) for operations such as max().

+## Build Assignment Tables
+In the repository root, you'll find a ``files`` folder containing a folder for each of the checkpoints with the necessary source files and Racoons config file to build the tables requested.

 ## Project Instructions